stormchaserroleplaying/stormchaserRPG/UsingAbilityScores/UsingEachAbility/Dexterity/index.md

 #### Tying Knots
 The rules are purposely open-ended concerning mundane tasks like tying knots, but sometimes knowing how well a knot was fashioned is important in a dramatic scene when someone is trying to untie a knot or slip out of one.

 The creature who ties the knot makes an Intelligence (Sleight of Hand) check when doing so.
-The total of the check becomes the DC for an attempt to untie the knot with an Intelligence (Sleight of Hand) check or to slip out of it with a Dexterity (Acrobatics) check.
+The total of the check becomes the DC for an attempt to untie the knot with an Intelligence (Sleight of Hand) check or to slip out of it with a Dexterity (Athletics) check.

 This rule intentionally links Sleight of Hand with Intelligence, rather than Dexterity.
 This is an example of how to apply the rule for skills with different abilities.